paul-nadola/MA-MA-TUNDA/README.md

 Proceed to checkout
 Admin panel for viewing, adding, updating and deleting fruits Future Improvements
-Allow customers to search for fruits

 Implement a login system for admins
 Improve the design and layout of the website
 Credits
-The fruit data used in this project was obtained from Fruit API.
+The fruit data used in this project was obtained from Fruit API and pexels.com

 Author : Paul Nadola Oyinga